operator-framework/community-operators/docs/contributing.md

 These repositories are used by OpenShift 4 and OperatorHub.io respectively.
 Specifically, Operators for Upstream Kubernetes for OperatorHub.io won't automatically appear on the embedded OperatorHub in OpenShift and should not be used on OpenShift.

-**If you Operator works on both Kubernetes and OpenShift, place a copy of your packaged bundle in the `upstream-community-operators` directory, as well as the `community-operators` directory.
+**If your Operator works on both Kubernetes and OpenShift, place a copy of your packaged bundle in the `upstream-community-operators` directory, as well as the `community-operators` directory.
 Submit them as separate PRs.**

 For partners and ISVs, certified operators can now be submitted via connect.redhat.com.
 If you have submitted your Operator there already, please ensure your submission here uses a different package name (refer to the README for more details).